The Excessive Fear of Obese People

 Relaxation techniques include meditation and controlled breathing.
 When in public and within sight of a fat person, breathe in and out until you get your fears and your breathing under control.
 You will realize that this relaxes your mind and releases anxiety.

 Another relaxation technique is self-affirmation.
 Look for positive, affirming statements that can help you overcome your fear and are meaningful for you.
-For example, you can remind yourself that you are in control and that your fears are only as great as you make them.
+For example, you can remind yourself that you’re in control and that your fears are only as great as you make them.

-It is comforting to know that you are not alone when dealing with cacomorphobia.
+It is comforting to know that you’re not alone when dealing with cacomorphobia.
 Support groups can help you find people who are going through the same challenges as you.
-Sharing your fears with people who have gone through similar experiences is not only cathartic but can also provide you with helpful ways to deal with your fear.
+Sharing your fears with others who have gone through similar experiences is not only cathartic but can also provide you with helpful ways to deal with your fear.

-If joining a support group in real life seems like too big a step, you can look for one online.
-For people who may be shy or feel too embarrassed to talk about something so personal in front of strangers, it is a good alternative.
+If joining a support group in person seems like too big a step, you can look for one online.
+For people who may be shy or feel too embarrassed to talk about something so personal in front of strangers, it’s a good alternative.

 Professional Help

-If you’ve been considering getting professional help, look into therapy.
+If you’ve been considering getting professional help, try therapy.
 You can look for therapists, counselors, psychologists, or even psychiatrists who specialize in handling phobias.
 Some therapies you may encounter include psychotherapy and desensitization therapy.

-In psychotherapy or talk therapy, you will be required to talk to a psychiatrist.
-The psychiatrist will listen to help you cope with your situation better.
-They will help you understand your moods, sentiments, and behaviors.
-A psychiatrist can help you define the root of your fear based on what you tell them during the session.
+In psychotherapy or talk therapy, you’ll talk with a mental health professional.
+Your therapist will listen to help you cope with your situation better.
+Together, you’ll work to understand your moods, sentiments, and behaviors.
+Your therapist can help you define the root of your fear based on your past experiences.
 He or she can also offer tips on how you can cope with your anxiety better.

 Desensitization therapy in fear of fat phobia requires you to spend time in the company of fat people.
 While it may be hard at first, you will gradually get used to their presence.
 Desensitization therapy works by creating new thought associations to modify former behavior.
 It seeks to reduce fears with relaxation and more positive reactions.

-Bear in mind that overweight people are not all bad.
+Remind yourself that being overweight doesn’t make a person bad.
 A person’s shape does not define their character.
-Together with the support network you choose, you can work on your fear of fat people and create a conducive environment where you can peacefully and more healthily coexist with them.
+Together with the support network you choose, you can work on your fear of fat people and create a calm environment where you can peacefully and more healthily coexist with those of all shapes and sizes.

 Conclusion

-While your doctor can prescribe antidepressants and sedatives for short-term relief, you should also look for non-medicated ways to manage your fear.
-Now that you know more about what cacomorphobia is, you can look into getting the help you need whether it is by engaging in self-help activities or by looking for a trained professional for treatment.
+While your doctor may prescribe antidepressants or sedatives for short-term relief, you should also look for non-medicated ways to manage your fear.
+Now that you know more about what cacomorphobia is, you can look into getting the help you need whether it’s by engaging in self-help activities or by looking for a trained professional for treatment.

 As you learn to manage your fear, be patient with yourself.
-Have faith that you can overcome this and you will become stronger from the experience.
+Have faith that you can overcome this and you’ll become stronger from the experience.